babylonhealth/ios-playbook/TechnicalDocuments/DesignLibrary.md

 This is a FAQ for `DesignLibrary`.

-1. Q: How can I reuse viewcontrollers?
+1. How can I reuse viewcontrollers?

-A:
 ```swift
 DesignLibrary.viewControllersBuilder().navigationController(....)
 ```

-2. Q: How can I use `DesignLibrary`?
+2. How can I use `DesignLibrary`?

-A: If you are working on a feature called `Foo` and you are following our architecture then you also have `FooRenderer` like
+If you are working on a feature called `Foo` and you are following our architecture then you also have `FooRenderer` like

 ```swift
 struct Foo: BoxRenderer {